Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 Blogging means Business

-So there you have it guys, a comprehensive look into why blogging is a full time job.
+So there you have it guys and gals, a comprehensive look into why blogging is a full time job.
 The thing is, I don’t think I’m stressed out because I’m passionate about what I do.
 I love blogging and I can’t see me ever going back to my life as a chef unless I have to.

 Work shouldn’t stress you out, if it does I can assure you you’re not passionate about what you do.